 A 2020 study by the Public Religion Research Institute (PRRI) determined 67% of the population were Christian, with Roman Catholics constituting the largest denominational group.

-A 2020 study ranked New Mexico as the 20th hardest state for citizens to vote due to the inaccessibility of polling stations.
+A 2020 study ranked New Mexico as the 20th hardest state for citizens to vote due to the inaccessibility of polling stations among many isolated communities.

-According to the 2020 census, Hispanic and Latino Americans account for nearly half the state's population, at 47.7%.
+According to the 2020 census, Hispanic and Latino Americans account for nearly half (47.7%) of New Mexico's population, making them the largest ethnic group in the state.

-As of 2020, the Land Grant Permanent Fund in New Mexico was valued at $21.6 billion, while the Severance Tax Permanent Fund was worth $5.8 billion.
+As of 2020, New Mexico's Land Grant Permanent Fund was valued at $21.6 billion, while the Severance Tax Permanent Fund was worth $5.8 billion.

 During fiscal years 2020–2023, the total direct economic impact from the film tax credit was $2.36 million.

-In January 2021, the New Mexico government approved a minimum wage increase to $10.50, higher than the federal minimum wage.
+In January 2021, the New Mexico government approved a minimum wage increase.

 On March 1, 2021, Santa Fe County enacted a "Living Wage Ordinance", mandating a minimum wage of $12.32.

-In April 2021, New Mexico became the 18th state to legalize cannabis for recreational use.
+In April 2021, New Mexico became the 18th state to legalize cannabis for recreational use, allowing possession, personal cultivation, and retail sales under certain conditions.

-On May 22, 2021, Virgin Galactic's VSS Unity launched from Spaceport America, making New Mexico the third U.S. state to launch humans into space.
+On May 22, 2021, Virgin Galactic's VSS Unity launched from Spaceport America, making New Mexico the third U.S. state to launch humans into space, after California and Florida.

 The unemployment rate for June 2021 in New Mexico was 7.9%, tied with Connecticut as the highest in the country.

-From July 2021 to July 2022, the U.S. Census Bureau estimated a slight decrease in New Mexico's population.
+From July 2021 to July 2022, the U.S. Census Bureau estimated a slight decrease in New Mexico's population by 3,333 people.

-In August 2021, Santa Fe announced a one-year pilot program to provide a $400 monthly "stability stipend" to 100 parents under 30 attending Santa Fe Community College.
+In August 2021, Santa Fe announced a one-year pilot program that would provide a "stability stipend" of $400 monthly to 100 parents under the age of 30 who attend Santa Fe Community College.

-On October 22, 2021, Spaceport America was the site of the first successfully tested vacuum-sealed "suborbital accelerator", conducted by Spaceport tenant SpinLaunch.
+On October 22, 2021, Spaceport America was the site of the first successfully tested vacuum-sealed "suborbital accelerator", conducted by SpinLaunch.
+This test aims to offer a more economical alternative to launching satellites via rockets.

-A 2021 analysis by the Tax Foundation ranked New Mexico 23rd in business tax climate, with its property taxes being the least burdensome in the U.S.
+A 2021 analysis by the nonprofit Tax Foundation placed New Mexico 23rd in business tax climate, with its property taxes being the least burdensome in the U.S.

-A report commissioned in 2021 by the New Mexico Legislature attributed the state's slow population growth to a negative net migration rate and a decline in the birth rate.
+A 2021 report by the New Mexico Legislature attributed the state's slow growth to a negative net migration rate and a decline in the birth rate.

 As of 2021, New Mexico's gross domestic product was over $95 billion, and the per capita personal income was slightly over $45,800.